azizko1337/trainings-app/README.md

 # Trainings-app

-## The application is a project for the ING Fullstack Developer course.
+## The application is a project for the ING Hubs' Fullstack Developer course.
 The used stack:

 - Next.js
 - Prisma